Visualizing Collaboration: Video Production and Decolonial Curation between the Museum and the University

 The 6000 sq. ft. exhibition presented between March 2018 and July 2021 showcased works by historic and contemporary painters, photographers, and print-makers, with most pieces collected in the early 1900s.
 Over a period of two years leading up to the exhibition, an impressive group of local Haida artists came to MOV to contribute to the interpretive program by sharing their insights and knowledge about these Haida treasures, giving museum staff and visitors the opportunity to experience a new, powerful way to engage with the worldview and sensibility of the Haida people through their art.

 The exhibition was organized into groupings of works that highlighted the interconnection between art, language, land, spirituality, resilience, and life in the city.
-Haida Now displayed woven baskets, intricate carvings, masks, headpieces and jewellery.
+Haida Now displayed woven baskets, intricate carvings, masks, headpieces and jewelry.
 Large contemporary portraits of the Haida in Haida Gwaii and Vancouver, compelling soundscapes, short films, and interactive displays conveyed a sense of the vibrancy of the culture.
 The project generated several public programs, and events which became new opportunities for the public to further engage with participating artists and collaborators.
 A year after the opening, MOV repatriated several belongings including two large carved poles and ceremonial objects to Haida Gwaii at the Haida Gwaii Museum in Skidegate.

 Seven thoughtful video pieces produced by SIAT students were included in Haida Now.
 The short films provided a range of angles from which to consider Haida art and the contemporary role of museums in engaging in reconciliation work by following high profile artists in their studio and engaging with the artworks in the collection storage as well as interviewing art dealers, Haida politicians and museum conservators.